cds-snc/gcds-docs/src/en/components/breadcrumbs/design.md

 ### Place breadcrumbs before the main element

 Place breadcrumbs at the top of a page, before the main content.
-This way the <gcds-link href="{{ links.button }}">skip-to-content button</gcds-link> can work to let a person skip all navigation links, including breadcrumbs.
+This way a skip-to-content link can work to let a person skip all navigation links, including breadcrumbs.